 In recent seasons, Piemontesi performed a complete Mozart Piano Sonata series at the Wigmore Hall and has appeared in many prestigious venues and festivals including Amsterdam Concertgebouw, Berlin Philharmonie, Zürich Tonhalle, Vienna Konzerthaus and Musikverein, Carnegie Hall New York, Suntory Hall Tokyo, Salzburg Festival, Verbier Festival, Edinburgh International Festival, La Roque d'Anthéron, Lucerne Festival, Aix-en-Provence Easter Festival, Rheingau Festival and New York Mostly Mozart Festival.

-Piemontesi is also a natural and keen chamber musician and plays with a variety of partners – Leif Ove Andsnes, Yuri Bashmet, Renaud and Gautier Capuçon, Emmanuel Pahud, Heinrich Schiff, Christian Tetzlaff, Tabea Zimmermann and the Emerson Quartet.
+In chamber music, Piemontesi plays with a variety of partners – Leif Ove Andsnes, Yuri Bashmet, Renaud and Gautier Capuçon, Emmanuel Pahud, Daniel Müller-Schott, Heinrich Schiff, Christian Tetzlaff, Tabea Zimmermann and the Emerson Quartet.

 Since 2012, Piemontesi has been the Artistic Director of the Settimane Musicali di Ascona.